sdondley/Tab-Through-Google-Results-with-Safari/README.md

 You will need to create two actions: one that executes the "previous" hot key for moving up the page to the next result and one that triggers the "next" hot key for going down.

 Once your "Quick Actions" are set up, you need to connect them to a keyboard shortcut.
-Here's a helpful [StacOverflow post you may find useful](https://apple.stackexchange.com/questions/175215/how-do-i-assign-a-keyboard-shortcut-to-an-applescript-i-wrote).
+Here's a helpful [StackOverflow post you may find useful](https://apple.stackexchange.com/questions/175215/how-do-i-assign-a-keyboard-shortcut-to-an-applescript-i-wrote).
 If you have a touch bar, you can add the shortuct there as well.
 Consult Google for further details.

 **CAUTION** If the hot key combiation is the control key followed by another single key, CTRL-D for example, you will run into a problem with the script causing the Safari to cycle through open tabs instead of links on the page.
 See the **Problems?** section below for options to work around this.